-The Impact of Oral Streptococci on Overall Health
+The Role of Oral Streptococci in Plaque Formation

 The streptococci that play a role in plaque formation are called viridans streptococci.
 Species in the viridans group are early colonizers of the teeth, especially Streptococcus mitis, Streptococcus sanguinis, and Streptococcus gordonii.
 These species bind directly to the tooth's surface to create a base layer of plaque.
 With a steady diet of carbohydrates and poor oral hygiene, these streptococci create an acidic environment that damages your enamel and creates cavities.